klondi/mmdb/README.md

 outside of the scope of the project though due to the complexity it would entail.

 ### Thread race conditions
-The library uses internally fseek and fread in order to keep portability high.
+When compiled on systems other than POSIX compliant or Windows, the library uses non-thread safe calls to fseek and fread in order to keep portability high.
 This means that you must ensure that any calls to any APIs taking an mmdb_t structure as input must be serialized using a mutex.

+You will get a compilation warning when the chosen backend is not thread safe and can use `mmdb_threadsafe` to check if the used backend is thread safe or not at runtime.

-If you want to use the APIs in parallel consider using mmdb_open once per thread.
+If you want to use the APIs in parallel with a non thread-safe backend consider using mmdb_open once per thread.
 This will  cost you an additional open file descriptor per thread but address the concurrency problem.
+Alternatively use a mutex to serialize all accesses to the mmdb_t object accross threads.